Tropical8818/ProTracker/docs/USER_MANUAL.md

 - Click the **product dropdown** in the header to switch between product lines
 - Each product line has its own orders, steps, and configuration
+- **Column Resizing**: Drag the edges of column headers to adjust width.
+Settings are saved automatically.

 ### Order Table